 With the advent of the Internet, your location doesn’t matter much when it comes to getting your book published.
 Many authors never or rarely meet their agents and editors.
 It can be occasionally tricky later down the line, when you’re dealing with contracts, taxes, and book promotion, but that’s about it.

-The good news is that you don’t need a referral.
+There is good news, though: You don’t need a referral to begin with.
 Many authors get published without any kind of publishing connections or foot in the door.
 Querying literary agents still works.
 The absolute best thing you can do for your book is to do your research about the publishing world and write a good, marketable book.